Megalotron/Doculotron/docs/intro.md

 # Introduction

-Here is a list of all the available documentation for the `Megalotron` project.
+Here is all the available documentations of the different stacks of the `Megalotron` project.

 ## Authors